 Ashcombe presents a variety of classes throughout the year, but spring and summer classes are great for any gardener.
 Some events require pre-registration.

-Provides a variety of informal workshops, conferences, and educational programs throughout the region focusing on topics such as trees, lawns, and landscaping, health; animals and livestock, and forage and food crops.
-They also work closely with the Cumberland County Master Gardeners program to host a series of lectures about home horticulture, plant science, and environmental stewardship through gardening.
+In previous years, this office provided a variety of informal workshops, conferences, and educational programs throughout the region focusing on topics such as trees, lawns, and landscaping, health; animals and livestock, and forage and food crops.
+They have also worked closely with the Cumberland County Master Gardeners program to host a series of lectures about home horticulture, plant science, and environmental stewardship through gardening.
+Currently, interested individuals can access a number of online courses and webinars.